Manishrawat21/Analysis/DLL_Hijacking/Detections/Splunk_Dll_Hijacking.md

-# Splunk Detection Queries — DLL Hijacking Analysis
+# Splunk Detection Queries: DLL Hijacking Analysis

 This document contains **investigative Splunk queries** aligned with the DLL hijacking analysis described in the accompanying articles.